India to Batam Riau Blog (2023 Update): A 23-hour journey

 Air India after almost a decade

-I’ve usually flown over from the past years with Singapore Airlines, SilkAir, Tiger.
+I’ve usually flown over the past years with Singapore Airlines, SilkAir, and Tiger.
 Air India had been closed for the Bengaluru-Changi route for quite a while.
 I missed it… especially its ‘free’ food facilities.
-So after a long long time, Air India really felt great to be in.
-I got an aisle seat for the 4-hour 40-minutes journey but it was fine as long as there was a lot of leg space below.
+So after a long long time, Air India felt great to be in.
+I got an aisle seat for the 4-hour 40-minute journey but it was fine as long as there was a lot of leg space below.
 Leg space in flights such as Tiger is very little!

 Last time with Tiger, I had to squeeze my legs in to sit and a plump guy beside me had his legs outside the plane window.